fwolfst/read-APSystems-YC600-QS1-DS3/README.md

   Linux
 - renamed the main `.ino` file into `ESP-ECU.ino`, such that Arduino IDE can easily work with these files as a sketch.
+- removed a couple of unused variables and changed return values in response to compiler warnings.

 ### Notes